delabon/woolook/readme.txt

 2. Click on the "plus" button.
 3. Search for "Woolook"
 4. You should see a list of Woolook blocks.
-5. Click on and of them.
+5. Click on one of them.

 == More Powerful Plugins ==